Please change orientation

 Skip to content

-Artisan House, a slender 400 foot (135m) tall mixed-use building, is located in Sai Ying Pun, a burgeoning Hong Kong Central neighborhood characterized by new high rises interspersed amongst the older low density buildings.
+Artisan House, a slender 400-foot tall mixed-use building, is located in Sai Ying Pun, a burgeoning area in Hong Kong’s Central neighborhood characterized by new high-rises interspersed among older low-density buildings.

-The design balances the high rise’s iconic blade-like volume with connections to the scale of the neighborhood through smaller articulations in its massing and materials.
-The building’s 250 studio, one and two bedroom units range between 200 – 350 sf (19-34m2), and feature high ceilings, full-height glazing, and compact, efficient layouts that maximize their sense of spaciousness.
-In addition to restaurants and shops in the building’s base, residents share amenity spaces including a clubhouse and sky garden.
+The design reconciles an iconic blade-like volume with the scale of the neighborhood through smaller articulations in its massing and materials.
+The building’s 250 studio and one- and two-bedroom units range between 200 and 350 square feet and feature high ceilings, full-height glazing, and compact, efficient layouts that maximize their sense of spaciousness.
+In addition to restaurants and shops in the building’s base, residents share amenity spaces, including a clubhouse and sky garden.

-Angled mirrored balcony soffits reflect the city and sky in new ways, reframing the building’s environment.
+Angled mirrored balcony soffits reflect the city and sky in unusual ways, reframing the building’s environment.

-Meanwhile from within the units, the mirrored balconies act as mini periscopes to connect the residents to the vibrant street activity below.
+Meanwhile, from within the units, the mirrored balconies act as mini periscopes to connect residents to the vibrant street activity below.

-The studio apartments range from 160-200 sq ft.
+The studio apartments range from 160 to 200 square feet.
 They are not considered micro-units, however – they are simply standard-size market-rate Hong Kong apartments.

 Client: New World Development